 While the momentum of the work was publicized, the police investigation garnered steam.
 And two years after McNamara died, authorities finally made an arrest in 2018.

 Now, Joseph James DeAngelo has pleaded guilty to 26 charges in a raping and killing spree.
 He was ultimately charged with 13 counts of murder, with additional special circumstances, as well as 13 counts of kidnapping for robbery.
+Ultimately, he received 11 consecutive life sentences (plus an additional life sentence with eight more years tacked on) in August 2020.

 Police claimed McNamara didn’t provide any information directly leading to DeAngelo’s arrest, but admitted at a press conference that the book “kept interest and tips coming in.”
 To her credit, McNamara accurately posited that it would be DNA evidence that would ultimately crack the case.